Legendary playwright Edward Albee dead at 88

 Adina Porter wrote on Twitter: "Edward Albee & THANK YOU for sharing your genius with we mortals.
 Thoughts and prayers to his friends and family."

-And Josh Gad called Albee "one of the Titans of theater."
+And actor Josh Gad called Albee "one of the Titans of theater."

 "Amongst the greatest playwrights of our time and possibly all time," he wrote.